 Below is my initial scaled drawing showing the walls at 16′ and 20′.

-Step 6 – Convert measurements from hand drawing to scaled drawing
+How to transfer measurements from your hand drawing to a scaled drawing

-Now you need to take the hand drawing with your doors, windows and permanent structures and transfer them onto your new drawing.
-So starting at the beginning of your drawn wall, measure, with your ruler, the distance to the first window/door.
+Now you need to take the hand drawing with your doors, windows and permanent structures that you drew at the beginning of this lesson, and transfer them onto your new drawing.

 Your basically taking the measurements from your hand drawing, changing them to inches, and marking them on your scaled plan with your ruler.

-Below you can see on my wall I measured some wall sections, a window, and a french door onto my first wall with lines.
-The ruler shows you how I changed my measurement on the french door from (six feet, three inches) the actual size of the door, to (six point three inches) our scaled measurement, and marked that measurement with perpendicular lines.
+Below you can see I measured some wall sections, a window, and a French door onto my first wall with lines.
+The ruler shows you how I changed my measurement on the French door from (six feet, three inches) the actual size of the door, to (six point three inches) our scaled measurement, and marked that measurement with perpendicular lines.

 Do this for all of your measurements starting from the beginning of a wall to the end of the wall.
 Your still going to write the actual measurement on the plan.
 Your just changing the size of your drawing.